teamputtygen/hn-docs/docs/administrator/monitoring.rst

-Further, the monitoring resource inherits the basic CIMI functionality, which means it contains specific and precise ACLs, such that only specific users, groups and organisation members with the appropriate rights have access to this information.
+Further, the monitoring resource inherits the basic CIMI functionality, which means it contains specific and precise ACLs, such that only specific users, groups and organization members with the appropriate rights have access to this information.

 This resource is key for other new features, such as the